o-daneel/Flam.RE/CIPHERING.md

 1. modifications on mdf ?

 ## Facts
+* Wifi added networks is not creating a new file on SDCard (might be directly stored in dedicated WIFI ESP32 chip)
 * Key file can be the same for all stories
 * No Key do not prevent story selection.
 Info are incorrectly deciphered